 - Solicits and updates photos and program descriptions of school gardens in Sonoma County.

-WORKSHOPS & RESOURCES COMMITTEE:
+WORKSHOPS AND RESOURCES COMMITTEE:

 GOAL: To provide educational resources to the school garden community.